vimster/part-of-speech-tagging/README.md

-# Perplexity calculator
+# Part of Speech Tagging
-Tool for calculating the perplexity of a laguage model.
+Tool for tagging part-of-speech using the Hidden Markov Model and the Viterbi algorithm.

 ## Usage
 Copy the xml corpus files into the root folder named corpus.